supernord/2025-ABACBS-workshop/_episodes/23-case_study.md

 Specifically, we’ll:

-- Predict the protein’s 3D structure
+- Predict the protein’s 3D structure.
-- Search for similar annotated structures
+- Search for similar annotated structures.
-- Compare gene neighborhoods of our protein and the matched structure
+- Compare gene neighborhoods of our protein and the matched structure.
-- Predict interaction partners based on known functional associations
+- Predict interaction partners based on known functional associations.
 - Integrate all evidence to propose a functional hypothesis.

 <p align="center">